 Clinical Presentation of Vulvovaginitis in Adolescents

 Physical examination of an adolescent with vulvovaginitis can be challenging.
-In many cases, the girl will be afraid of the pelvic examination or might have a recent traumatic experience due to sexual abuse or rape.
-Therefore, it is essential to explain to the adolescent what is a pelvic examination and to address any concerns before commencing the examination.
+In many cases, the girl will be afraid of the pelvic examination or might have had a recent traumatic experience due to sexual abuse or rape.
+Therefore, it is essential to explain to the adolescent what a pelvic examination is and to address any concerns before commencing the examination.

 A speculum examination is indicated in all sexually active adolescents who present with a white vaginal discharge to exclude the possibility of candida infection.
-A Huffman speculum can be used in virginal adolescents whereas a Pederson speculum might be more appropriate in sexually active adolescents.
+A Huffman speculum can be used in virginal adolescents, whereas, a Pederson speculum might be more appropriate in sexually active adolescents.

 Diagnostic Workup for Vulvovaginitis in Adolescents

-Microscopic examination of the wet preparations can confirm the diagnosis of trichomonas vaginalis or candida Albicans vulvovaginitis.
+Microscopic examination of wet preparations can confirm the diagnosis of trichomonas or candida vulvovaginitis.
 Wet preparations are also helpful in establishing the diagnosis of bacterial vaginosis and leukorrhea.
 Sheets of epithelial cells are usually seen in cases of leucorrhea whereas clue cells are usually evident in the wet preparation of a case of bacterial vaginosis.

 Sexually active adolescents with vaginal discharge who are found to be at an increased risk of pelvic inflammatory disease should receive a confirmatory test for chlamydia and gonorrhea.
-Polymerase chain reaction assays and culturing of the vaginal discharge are two possible ways to exclude gonorrheal and chlamydial vaginitis.
+Polymerase chain reaction assays and culturing of the vaginal discharge are 2 possible ways to exclude gonorrheal and chlamydial vaginitis.

 Treatment of Vulvovaginitis in Adolescents